christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

+The results are pretty consistent with the previous findings: early layers show significant activation, reflecting their role in tracking the initial setup, while the late layers kick in to resolve the false belief.

-The residual stream shows strong activity in the early layers, indicating the importance of initial context.
-The attention output section shows scattered activity across layers, with some concentration in the middle layers (10-20), suggesting that attention mechanisms throughout the network contribute to the final prediction.
-The MLP output section shows activity mainly in the later layers (20-25), indicating that the final layers are crucial for integrating information and making the prediction.
+In the attention output section, activity is scattered across layers, but there’s a notable concentration in the middle layers (around 10-20).
+This suggests that attention mechanisms across the network play a distributed role in driving the final prediction, with some heads in these middle layers contributing heavily.

+Meanwhile, in the MLP output section, most of the activity is happening in the later layers (20-25).
+This points to the idea that these final layers are where the model integrates everything it’s learned, refining the decision-making process and locking in its final prediction.

 <br/>